mucommander/mucommander/readme.txt

 - Added native support for 7z archives.

 Improvements:
-- Tar/TGZ and Zip unpacking speed has been improved significantly (bug #74).
+- Tar/TGZ and Zip unpacking speed has been improved significantly (ticket #74).
 - jCIFS library upgraded to version 1.3.8.
 - SMB domain-based authentication is now supported.
 - Added shortcuts to browse nearby SMB network shares.
 - JNA library upgraded to version 3.0.9.
-- Character encodings can be more easily selected (bug #15).
+- Character encodings can be more easily selected (ticket #15).
 - Added icon mappings for Office 2007 file extensions.
 - 'Mark/Unmark files' is no longer case-sensitive by default.
+- Mac OS X: muCommander can now be interacted with from the Finder (Open with) or by dragging file/folders to the Dock icon (ticket #153).

 Localization:
 -

 Bug fixes:
-- Zip entries using '\' as a path separator are now tolerated and handled appropriately (bug #98).
+- Zip entries using '\' as a path separator are now tolerated and handled appropriately (ticket #98).
-- Fixed image viewer not updating the zoom level in the window title (bug #102).
+- Fixed image viewer not updating the zoom level in the window title (ticket #102).
 Contributed by Joshua Lebo.
-- Fixed date of Zip entries incorrectly displayed under certain conditions (bug #107).
+- Fixed date of Zip entries incorrectly displayed under certain conditions (ticket #107).
 Contributed by Oliver Burgmaier.
-- Fixed SMB connection issues (bug #106).
+- Fixed SMB connection issues (ticket #106).
 - Fixed connection issues with FTP servers not supporting the SYST command ;
-  those are now considered as Unix servers (bug #121).
+  those are now considered as Unix servers (ticket #121).
-- Fixed credentials ignored when setting a remote startup folder (bug #108).
+- Fixed credentials ignored when setting a remote startup folder (ticket #108).
-- Fixed unconsistent handling of destination when unpacking an archive (bug #93).
+- Fixed unconsistent handling of destination when unpacking an archive (ticket #93).
-- Fixed the display of homonymous volumes in the drive popup button (bug #138).
+- Fixed the display of homonymous volumes in the drive popup button (ticket #138).
-- Swap partitions declared in /etc/fstab are now properly handled (bug #139).
+- Swap partitions declared in /etc/fstab are now properly handled (ticket #139).
   Contributed by Johann Schmitz.
-- Fixed issues with Look & Feel (bug #145).
+- Fixed issues with Look & Feel (ticket #145).
-- Fixed slow downs affecting the drive popup button under Windows (bug #122).
+- Fixed slow downs affecting the drive popup button under Windows (ticket #122).
   Contributed by Alexander Yerenkow.
-- Fixed an exception occuring in the 'Run dialog' when pressing Enter repeatedly (bug #212).
+- Fixed an exception occuring in the 'Run dialog' when pressing Enter repeatedly (ticket #212).

 Known issues:
 - Some translations are not up-to-date.
 For more information, see: